cairo-book/starknet-agent/README.md

 **Note**: After the containers are built, you can start Starknet Agent directly from Docker without having to open a terminal.

+## Architecture

+Starknet Agent uses a modern architecture based on Retrieval-Augmented Generation (RAG):

+1. **Backend Service**: Express-based server handling WebSocket connections and API endpoints.
+2. **RAG Pipeline**: Processes queries, retrieves relevant documents, and generates responses.
+3. **Vector Databases**: MongoDB Atlas with vector search capabilities for similarity search.
+4. **UI**: Next.js-based frontend with real-time streaming capabilities.

+For more detailed information about the architecture, please see the [architecture documentation](docs/architecture/README.md).

 ## Upcoming Features

+- [ ] Support for local LLMs using Ollama (Llama3, Mixtral, etc.)
 - [ ] Expanding coverage of Starknet-related resources
 - [ ] Adding an Autonomous Agent Mode for more precise answers
+- [ ] Enhanced UI with more customization options

 ## Contribution

-For more information on contributing to Starknet Agent you can read the [CONTRIBUTING.md](CONTRIBUTING.md) file to learn more about Starknet Agent and how you can contribute to it.
+For more information on contributing to Starknet Agent, please read the [CONTRIBUTING.md](CONTRIBUTING.md) file to learn more about the project and how you can contribute to it.